bigfleet/jimvanfleet.com/content/posts/2005-10-18-property-enumeration-in-javascript.md

 ---
 layout: post
 title: Property enumeration in JavaScript
-tags: []
+tags:
+- Tech
 status: publish
 type: post
 published: true
-meta: {}
+Date: 2005-10-18
 ---
-<p>In the vein of leaving myself illuminating notes here, if you&#8217;re looking for a way to access your JavaScript object a bit more like a hash, the construct you&#8217;re looking for is the <a href="http://www.quirksmode.org/js/associative.html">for / in</a>  loop.</p>
+In the vein of leaving myself illuminating notes here, if you're looking for a way to access your JavaScript object a bit more like a hash, the construct you're looking for is the [for / in](http://www.quirksmode.org/js/associative.html)  loop.